 All staff and governors receive training regarding 'Prevent' which is updated every 2 years.
-Channel awareness e-learning is available for staff who may be asked to contribute to or sit on a multiagency Channel panel xv Child on child abuse xvi Sexual violence and sexual harassment between children in school
+Channel awareness e-learning is available for staff who may be asked to contribute to or sit on a multi-agency Channel panel.

+xv Child on child abuse

 Children can abuse other children can take many forms.
 It can happen both inside and outside of school and online.
 It is important that all staff recognise the indicators and signs of Child on child abuse and know how to identify it and respond to reports.
 (See section 8.13 for details)